Roadmap to this page

 These genocidal sentiments have spread throughout Israeli society.
 Far from being confined to the fringes of far-right settlers Itamar Ben-Gvir and Bezalel Smotrich, or even Prime Minister Benjamin Netanyahu, they include Israelis of all stripes - young Israeli women, doctors, children, soccer fans, and the Supreme Court.

-Little wonder then that Israeli soldiers posted thousands of photos and videos on social media documenting their own war crimes and rejoicing in the suffering of Palestinians—they saw nothing wrong in it.
+Little wonder then that Israeli soldiers have posted thousands of photos and videos on social media documenting their war crimes and rejoicing in the suffering of Palestinians—they saw nothing wrong in it.
 Journalists and celebrities celebrated the burning of Rafah and displaced families in tents as a Jewish bonfire holiday, posting images of the Palestinian city ablaze captioned “Happy Holidays.”
-Young women unashamedly tell TV cameras “We need to kill them.
+Thousands of Israelis also gathered daily to watch the bombing of Gaza, with one television channel calling it “the best show in town.”
+Young women unashamedly told TV cameras “We need to kill them.
 Every one of them” and “You need to destroy their offspring to prevent them from creating more offspring.”

-Hosts of the Two Nice Jewish Boys podcast, a popular Israeli English-language podcast, stated in August 2024: “If you gave me a button to just erase Gaza, every single living being in Gaza would no longer be living tomorrow, I would press it in a second,” adding that he believes most Israelis would do the same.
-They added, “Seriously, this is how Israelis feel...people enjoy knowing that [Gazans] are suffering.”
+Hosts of the Two Nice Jewish Boys podcast, a popular Israeli English-language podcast, boasted in August 2024: “If you gave me a button to just erase Gaza, every single living being in Gaza would no longer be living tomorrow, I would press it in a second,” adding that they believe most Israelis would do the same.
+“Seriously, this is how Israelis feel...people enjoy knowing that [Gazans] are suffering.”

-Israeli society is so accepting of these views that when Israelis travel abroad, many share them openly and proudly.
-Fans of Israeli soccer team Maccabi Tel Aviv fans chanted “Death to Arabs” and “Let the IDF [Israeli army] fuck the Arabs” in the streets of Amsterdam.
+Israeli society is so accepting of these genocidal views that when Israelis travel abroad, many share them openly and proudly.
+Fans of Israeli soccer team Maccabi Tel Aviv chanted “Death to Arabs” and “Let the IDF [Israeli army] fuck the Arabs” in the streets of Amsterdam.
 When they arrived at Ben Gurion airport on their return from Amsterdam, they sang: “Why is school out in Gaza?
 Because there are no children left there.”
-This is not especially surprising from a society where Israeli nationalists conduct an annual march through Palestinian neighborhoods in Jerusalem shouting “Death to Arabs!”
+This should not surprising in a society where Israeli nationalists conduct an annual march through Palestinian neighborhoods in Jerusalem shouting “Death to Arabs!”

 3. Israel's Acts of Genocide: An Overview